zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 They stepped over the threshold, and immediately a fire sprang up behind them in the doorway.
 It wasn't ordinary fire either; it was purple.
 At

 the same instant, black flames shot up in the doorway leading onward.
 They were trapped.
 "Look!"
 Hermione seized a roll of paper lying next to the bottles.
 Harrylooked over her shoulder to read it:Danger lies before you, while safety lies behind,Two of us will help you, which ever you would find, One among us seven will let you move ahead,Another will transport the drinker back instead, Two among our number hold only nettle wine,Three of us are killers, waiting bidden in line.
-Choose, unless you wish to stay here forevermore,To help you in your choice, we give you these clues four:First, however slyly the poison tries to hideYou will always find some on nettle wine's left side;
+Choose, unless you wish to stay here forevermore,To help you in your choice, we give you these clues four :First, however slyly the poison tries to hide You will always find some on nettle wine's left side;
-Second, different are those who stand at either end,But if you would move onward, neither is yourfriend;Third, as you see clearly, all are different size,Neither dwarf nor giant holds death in their insides;Fourth, the second left and the second on the rightAre twins once you taste them, though different at first sight.
+ Second, different are those who stand at either end,But if you would move onward, neither is your friend;

+Third, as you see clearly, all are different size,Neither dwarf nor giant holds death in their insides;

+Fourth, the second left and the second on the right Are twins once you taste them, though different at first sight.

 229